Azzedine-B/Peper/eGauge_code/Readme.md

 ### Configuration file

-This project use as input a configuration file in XML.
+This project uses as input a configuration file in YML.
 You can see an example below :

 ```